Lauke/Php-Pokedex/README.md

 - Learned how to fetch an API in php and print some info to the browser
 - Learned how use the super global variable `$_GET` to collect form data after submitting an HTML form
 - Learned how to use a string function (`strtolower`) to return a string with all alphabetic characters converted to lowercase in order to avoid search errors
-- Learnd how to use the `echo` statement to output text
+- Learned how to use the `echo` statement to output text
+- Removed the second php page and included everything in one page + added bootstrap framework
+- Added a `:` (ternary operator) while performing comparisons and conditionals.
+- Created an overall better structure

+### 18.05.21
+- Working on css